Diseases - General Knowledge Questions

 China

-Correct Answer : Option (A) - UK
+Correct Answer : UK

 UK Health Security Agency confirmed that an individual has been diagnosed with monkeypox in England.
 The patient has a recent travel history from Nigeria, where the virus is believed to have been contracted.
 Monkeypox is a rare viral infection that does not spread easily between individuals.
 The infected individual is being treated at an expert disease unit in London.